STAT540-UBC/seminar-05/sm5_differential_expression_analysis.md

     ##
     ## data:  Expression by genotype
     ## t = 0.18154, df = 36.528, p-value = 0.8569
-    ## alternative hypothesis: true difference in means between group NrlKO and group WT is not equal to 0
+    ## alternative hypothesis: true difference in means is not equal to 0
     ## 95 percent confidence interval:
     ##  -0.4238796  0.5072706
     ## sample estimates:
     ## mean in group NrlKO    mean in group WT
     ##            9.934790            9.893094

-As expected, we obtain a p-value of &gt;0.8.
+As expected, we obtain a p-value of \>0.8.
 Not so significant.
 This gene is probably not differentially expressed across the two genotypes, as you suspected based on the plots above.

 Now let’s run the t-test on the interesting gene.